brentstineman/ButtonPong/README.md

 \<myparticleaccesstoken\> - your particle account access token

 Once the values have been substituted, "Create" the web hook.
 You can test to make sure it was successfully created by pressing the "Test" button on the webhook page.

+Repeat this process for the pong-webhook.json file.

+_**Note:** Testing the webhook from the Particle Console IDE may result in a "Timed out" response.
+If this happens, refresh the page and look at the log to ensure that it did indeed fail and if so, why._

 # Enhancement Ideas
 As has been mentioned several times, this repo stops well short of implementing many features that would make the game more reliable, less prone to exploitation, and very possibly, more fun.
 However, sometimes hacks are helped by providing some guidance, so the following is a list of possible enhancements or improvements your hack group could explore: